 Hak Ja Han was illegitimate, according to the evidence

 Soon-Ae Hong (True Mother’s physical mother – the original Dae Mo Nim)

-Seung-woon Han was never married to Hak Ja Han’s mother in her lifetime.
+Seung-woon Han was never married to Hak Ja Han’s mother.
 She got pregnant one month after meeting Mr Han.

 Sam Park, in his 2014 video, said: Hak Ja Han “was the illegitimate product of an affair between her single mother and a married man, with whom she attended the same sex cult prior to her joining the Unification Church.”

 According to Today’s World magazine, Mr Han had several children with his own wife.
-One of his sons is in a photo shown below.
+One of his sons, Wee-il Han, is in the photo shown above.

-Soon-ae Hong died on November 3rd, 1989.
-She was only ever married – by Moon – to the already married Mr Han in 1995.
-That was six years after her own death.
+Soon-ae Hong died on November 3, 1989.
+Sx years after her own death she was married – by Sun Myung Moon in 1995 – to the already married Mr Han.

 Soon-ae Hong continues her 1973 testimony: